seecurity/klausuromat/README.md

 $ sudo a2enmod cgi
 $ sudo service apache2 reload
 ```

 6) Done.
-Your instance of klausuromat is now reachable at http://yourIP/cgi-bin/klausuromat/gen.py
+Your instance of `klausuromat` is now reachable at ``http://yourIP/cgi-bin/klausuromat/gen.py``
-You may want to tell your webserver to open gen.py in that directoy as index file.
+You may want to tell your web server to open ``gen.py`` in that directory as index file.